 Getting what you want from emails

 This animated video on email etiquette shows how you can make dull advice a little more engaging, with just limited artistic and technical know-how.

 This beautifully designed booklet for students and their families helps them navigate disciplinary proceedings, learn about their rights, and advocate for better disciplinary policies.

 Dreamed up after doodling an explanation of the Article 50 Miller decision for friends with a pack of post-it notes, StickyTrickyLaw is an online legal education project, published on Twitter, Facebook, and Instagram.

 Jenny & Jade's Cards of Much Negligence

 It’s getting close to revision time.
-You’re wondering how to get all of those notes you’ve been making all year into your head.
+How do you get all those notes you’ve been making into your head?
 Visual revision cards are a tried and tested way of helping things stick.
-These ones are for Tort.

 The Non-Fatal Offences Chatterbox